mistycheney/MouseBrainAtlas/README.md

 BrainSaliencyDetection
 ======================

-Framework for detecting salient regions in mouse brain images

-Codes are at `/oasis/projects/nsf/csd181/yuncong/Brain`
+Project directory is `/oasis/projects/nsf/csd181/yuncong/Brain`

 Executable scripts are at `/oasis/projects/nsf/csd181/yuncong/Brain/scripts`.
 This currently includes two scripts: `feature_extraction_pipeline.py` and `generate_dataset.py`

-Data are at `/oasis/projects/nsf/csd181/yuncong/ParthaData` and `/oasis/projects/nsf/csd181/yuncong/DavidData`
+Data are in `/oasis/projects/nsf/csd181/yuncong/ParthaData` and `/oasis/projects/nsf/csd181/yuncong/DavidData`

-Output are at `/oasis/scratch/csd181/yuncong/output`
+Output are in `/oasis/scratch/csd181/yuncong/output`

 **Yoav** to check that these are public